junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 There is sound of metal cutting through flesh, and then something heavy falls to the ground.

-A set of footstep heading back on the ground that is more muddy wet than before.
+One set of footstep head back, stepping on the ground that is more muddy wet than before.

 Bobby shakes his head hard.
 "Cas you stupid love-blind idjit."